The following video is an introduction to mimoCall. In case you need in depth information please read the instructions further below.

 To send this link you have two options:

-- Click on "Copy Invitation Link" to get the link copied to the macOS paste board.
+- Copy Invitation Link: Copies the link to the macOS paste board.
 Now you can paste the link into any communication channel you prefer.

 The mimoCall Web Client provides a full range of information about the connection quality that is available